suheey/AD-AGENT/README.md

 ## 🔧 Features

-- **Modular Pipeline Execution**: Supports tabular, sequential, and graph anomaly detection algorithms for more and more complex data types.
+- **Modular Pipeline Execution**: Supports multivariate, graph, and time-series anomaly detection algorithms for more and more complex data types.
 - **Multi-Agent Architecture**: Detection, explanation, and adaptation are handled by decoupled agents with clear APIs and extendability.
 - **LLM Integration** (in progress): Language models assist in tasks such as explanation, synthetic anomaly generation, and interactive debugging.
 - **Privacy-Aware Design** (in progress): Includes a framework for anonymizing data before AD processing, suitable for regulated domains.